 Glossary of Terms

 Bubbling Effect is a condition that appears after rain or high moisture is absorbed by the the plank.
+In most case, the bubble will disappear after the plank is dry again after a sunny day.
 Like all wood and bamboo, natural fiber expand and contract.
 However, due to the natural condition of bamboo where its grain and fibers are tighter at the nodes and looser in the other areas, bamboo nodes tend to result in a condition with higher moisture content.
 The nodes when located directly under the fiber layer tends to cause a condition called bubbling effect.
 This condition only exists in less than 1% of the products and does not cause any significant weakening of the plank structures other than cosmetics appearance which may not be desireable.
 This is not a defect and is not covered under the warranty.

 Regarding siding—a series of long, flat strips of squared wood or metal mounted vertically to an exterior wall, placed in frequent and equidistant spaces (example: 16” OC) and used to attach siding clips, which in turn hold the siding boards our from the exterior wall.